mbwatson/express-user-api/README.md

 }
 ```

 Inspecting the source code, you'll find the the `email` field is also required, but because it is constructed at the time of creation, it is unnecessary to pass in.
-It can be edited (`PATCH`ed) later.
+It can be edited later.

 ### `/:username` [GET] return JSON user with username `username`